thepirat000/Audit.NET/README.md

 To use one of the data access classes provided with the library, you can use the following values for _AuditDataAccessType_:

-- For MongoDB: `"Audit.MongoDB.MongoDataAccess,Audit.NET.MongoDB"`
-- For Azure DocumentDB: `"Audit.AzureDocumentDB.AzureDbDataAccess,Audit.NET.AzureDocumentDB"`
-- For SQL Server: `"Audit.SqlServer.SqlDataAccess,Audit.NET.SqlServer"`
-- For SQL Server: `"Audit.SqlServer.SqlDataAccess,Audit.NET.SqlServer"`
+- File: `"Audit.Core.FileDataAccess,Audit.Core"`
+- EventLog: `"Audit.Core.EventLogDataAccess,Audit.Core"`

 Key: `**AuditValidateDatabaseConnection**`
 Values: _True|False_